shantiapps1992/scannly-privacy/PRIVACY_POLICY.md

 **In short:**
 - ✅ We collect ZERO personal data
 - ✅ Everything is stored locally on your device
-- ✅ No internet connection required
+- ⚠️ Internet connection optional (only for barcode product lookup)
+- ✅ Barcode lookups send only the barcode number, no personal info
 - ✅ No tracking or analytics
 - ✅ No third-party cloud services
 - ✅ You have complete control over your data

-**Your privacy is 100% protected because we simply don't collect any data.**
+**Your privacy is protected - we don't collect, store, or sell any personal information.**